tkoz0/flame-fractal-renderer/README.md

 ## todo

+- consider replacing c arrays and c stuff with c++ things
 - rename getters and variables to change style
 - more exception classes for better error handling
 - improve compile times by making not header only